davervw/c-simple-emu6502-cbm/README.md

 * (1) Need to have Erase all Flash Enabled once per board for partitioning
 * (2) Default (2x6.5MB APP/3.6 MB SPIFFS), most important to choose at least 2MB, file partition not used as rely on MicroSD
-* (3) 16MB Flash (3MB APP/9.9MB FFATFS), most important to choose at least 2MB, file partition used only with LilyGo T-Display S3, otherwise MicroSD
+* (3) 16MB Flash (3MB APP/9.9MB FFATFS), most important to choose at least 2MB APP, file partition used only with LilyGo T-Display S3, otherwise MicroSD is used with all others
 * (4) Sunton, for compilation select ESP32S3 Dev Module

 ## Font Scaling ##